plexe-ai/smolmodels/README.md

 ## How Does It Work?

-smolmodels uses a multi-step process to turn your natural language description into a working model:
+smolmodels uses a multi-step process for model creation:

 1. **Intent Analysis**: Your description is analyzed to understand the type of model needed, key requirements, and success criteria.

-2. **Data Generation**: If you don't have training data, smolmodels can generate synthetic data that matches your problem description and schema.
+2. **Data Generation**:  If you don't have training data, smolmodels can generate synthetic data.

 3. **Model Building**: The library:
    - Selects appropriate model architectures